OfficeDev/teams-toolkit-samples/genai-gateway/README.md

 |`teamsapp.local.yml`|This overrides `teamsapp.yml` with actions that enable local execution and debugging.|
 |`teamsapp.testtool.yml`|This overrides `teamsapp.yml` with actions that enable local execution and debugging in Teams App Test Tool.|

-## Extend the template
+## Extend the sample

-You can follow [Build a Basic AI Chatbot in Teams](https://aka.ms/teamsfx-basic-ai-chatbot) to extend the Basic AI Chatbot template with more AI capabilities, like:
+You can follow [Build a Basic AI Chatbot in Teams](https://aka.ms/teamsfx-basic-ai-chatbot) to extend the Basic AI Chatbot sample with more AI capabilities, like:
 - [Customize prompt](https://aka.ms/teamsfx-basic-ai-chatbot#customize-prompt)
 - [Customize user input](https://aka.ms/teamsfx-basic-ai-chatbot#customize-user-input)
 - [Customize conversation history](https://aka.ms/teamsfx-basic-ai-chatbot#customize-conversation-history)